tmforum/DataModelDocumentation/docs/Product/LoyaltyProgramProductSpec.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Product/LoyaltyProgramProductSpec.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `brand` : The manufacturer or trademark of the specification.
+  - Optional
+- `description` : A narrative that explains in detail what the product specification is.
+  - Optional
+- `id` : Unique identifier for the product specification.
+  - Optional
+- `href` : A reference to the product specification.
+  - Optional
+- `lifeCycleStatus` : The condition of the product specification, such as active, inactive, planned.
+  - Optional
+- `name` : The name of the product specification.
+  - Optional
+- `needsLoyaltyAccount` : A narrative that explains in detail what the product specification is.

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon